krve/hyper-mac-controls/README.md

 # Hyper-mac-controls! [![npm-version][npm-badge]][npm-link]

 A plugin that makes the close, minimize and maximize buttons look like the macOS window controls.
-The plugin is currently only testing on linux, but this should work in Windows aswell.
+The plugin is currently only tested on linux, but this should work in Windows as well.

 ![hyperterm-mac-controls][screenshot]